-The Ontario ministry of Agriculture, Food and Rural Affairs (OMAFRA) is deeply committed to the Environmental Registry and the ministry’s statutory obligations under the Environmental Bill of Rights, 1993.
+The Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) is deeply committed to meeting the objectives of the Environmental Registry and the ministry’s statutory obligations under the Environmental Bill of Rights, 1993 (EBR).

 To view other ministries’ EBR report cards, go to Government Performance on this website and select the ministry of your choice.

 The ECO’s full report to the Legislative Assembly on the 2016/2017 EBR report cards can be accessed here.

 In our reports, the ECO makes recommendations to improve EBR compliance and environmental protection.
 The Ministry of Agriculture, Food and Rural Affairs (OMAFRA) has several outstanding ECO recommendations, including:

 - The ECO recommends that the OMAFRA and the Ministry of the Environment and Climate Change undertake monitoring to determine the prevalence and effects of neonicotinoids in soil, waterways and wild plants (2013/2014 Annual Report).

 - The ECO recommends that the OMAFRA amend the Drainage Act and its policies to ensure that provincially significant wetlands are protected from being drained (2009/2010 Annual Report).

 - In 2014, the public submitted over 52,000 comments through the Environmental Registry on Ministry of Agriculture, Food and Rural Affairs' proposal to enhance pollinator health and reduce the use of neonicotinoid pesticides.
 The ministry reported that it carefully considered the public's comments in developing a draft Action Plan.